Roshnigithub5/InkStellar/README.md

 # InkStellar

 Welcome to InkStellar, your premier destination for high-quality stationery materials.
-This website showcases our range of premium stationery products, including notebooks, pens, custom stationery, and more.
+This website showcases our range of premium stationery products, including notebooks, pens, custom stationery, eco-friendly products, and more.
 Built with a focus on aesthetics and user experience, InkStellar provides a seamless shopping experience for all stationery enthusiasts.

 ## Table of Contents